qualcomm-linux/meta-qcom-robotics-sdk/README.md

 **Prerequisite**

-- SSH is enabled in ‘Permissive’ mode with the steps mentioned in [How to SSH](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-254/how_to.html?product=1601111740013095&state=preview#how-to-ssh-).
+- SSH is enabled in ‘Permissive’ mode with the steps mentioned in [How to SSH](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-254/how_to.html#how-to-ssh-).

 **Flash robotics image**

-1. Connect the device to the host machine.
-Refer to [Set up the device](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-253/set_up_the_device.html) of the [Qualcomm® Robotics RB3 Gen2 Development Kit Quick Start Guide](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-253)
-2. Flash the robotics image to the device.
-Refer to the [Qualcomm® Robotics RB3 Gen2 Development Kit Quick Start Guide](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-253), using the robotics image generated with previous steps.
+Flash the robotics image to the device, see the [Flash software](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-254/flash_images_unregistered.html), using the robotics image generated with previous steps.

 **Install QIRP SDK on the device**